 One of the primary responses to massage therapy is a relaxation response.
 When muscle tissue contracts, it can become compressed and undergo spasms.
 This may constrict nerves, leading to chronic pain.
 Applying pressure during massage releases the pressure built up in muscles, tendons and ligaments.
 This often relieves any nerve compression, reducing pain.

 At the same time, massage therapy promotes good circulation.
 Applying pressure to soft tissue helps to stimulate blood flow and lymph circulation in the area.
 This delivers oxygen and other nutrients to nearby cells.
 For individuals who have experienced an orthopedic injury, the pressure applied during massage therapy can accelerate healing time.
-As tissues begin to function more physical therapistefficiently, they remove waste and absorb fluids, reducing swelling associated with injury.
+As tissues begin to function more efficiently, they remove waste and absorb fluids, reducing swelling associated with injury.

 When Getting a Massage, How Much Pressure Is Enough?